sajaddelavari/RN_test/README.md

   - graphql : (https://graphqlzero.almansi.me/#example-top)

+# Very important items :
+ `Clean code
+Pattern design
+Simple but professional
+You have only 48 hours to receive the link, after which no excuse is accepte

 You can also:
   - Import and save files from GitHub, Dropbox, Google Drive and One Drive and share with us file to email or link.